trytouca/trytouca/docs/docs/guides/best-practices.md

   current date and time or a randomly generated number is guaranteed to be flagged as regression and only adds noise.

-- We do not need to capture _all_ the information from the code under test.
-If it is possible and convenient, we may choose to reproduce our software execution workflow in the test tool and capture all or some of the information from the test tool.
-As an example, if the code under test provides as output a complex object with various member functions that reveal different properties of that output, it makes more sense to capture results from the test tool by explicitly calling those member functions, as opposed to adding data capturing functions to the implementation of those member functions.

 - Start small.
-It is tempting to capture the values of all variables.
-We advise against this practice and recommend that you start by capturing a limited number of important variables from different parts of your software workflow.
+We recommend that you start by capturing a limited number of important data points from different parts of our software workflow.
 Variables that are in the same execution branch are likely to change together.
-  Capturing all of these variables is only helpful if you need to track the value of each variable when regression occurs.

   As a general rule, a variable should be added as a separate result when it is prone to change independently.
 This rule may help minimize the number of tracked data points while maintaining their effectiveness in identifying potential regressions.

+## Capturing Internal States

+It is always a good idea to avoid testing the implementation details of a given workflow under test.
+But there are scenarios in which you may want to capture a data point from within your code under test that is inconvenient to access from the outside.
+Touca SDKs can integrate with the production code to capture values of important variables and runtime of interesting functions, even if those functions are not exposed.

+Here are a few best practices if you ever intend to use Touca for capturing data points from your production code:

+- As long as it is possible and convenient, it is better to reproduce our software execution workflow in the test tool and capture all or some of the information from the test tool.
+As an example, if the code under test provides as output a complex object with various member functions that reveal different properties of that output, it makes more sense to capture results from the test tool by explicitly calling those member functions, as opposed to adding data capturing functions to the implementation of those member functions.

 - For increased readability and easier maintenance, when capturing data from the code under test, try to maintain a physical separation between Touca function